ucbrise/flor/README.md

 Unlike heavyweight MLOps platforms, FlorDB doesn’t ask you to adopt a new UI, schema, or service.
 Just import it, log as you normally would, and gain full history, lineage, and replay capabilities across your training runs.

-## 🚀 Why FlorDB?
+## 🌻 Why FlorDB?

 - **Log-Driven Experiment Tracking**
-  No dashboards to configure or schemas to design.
-FlorDB turns your existing `print()` or `log()` calls into structured, queryable metadata.
+  No dashboards to configure or schemas to design. `flor.log(...)` writes structured, queryable metadata; `flor.arg(...)` turns a constant into a CLI-settable hyperparameter that is recorded with the run.

+- **Zero Code Changes to Start**
+  Already using `print` or `logging`?
+Import FlorDB and your existing output is captured, versioned, and indexed by loop iteration — no rewrite required.

 - **Hindsight Logging & Replay**
   Missed a metric?
 Add a log *after the fact* and replay past runs to capture it—no rerunning from scratch.

 - **Reproducibility Without Friction**
-  Every run is versioned via Git, every hyperparameter is recorded, and every model checkpoint is linked and queryable—automatically.
+  Every run is versioned via Git, every hyperparameter is recorded, and PyTorch checkpoints are captured and addressable by loop iteration—automatically.

 - **Works With Your Stack**
   Makefiles, Airflow, Slurm, HuggingFace, PyTorch—you don’t change your workflow.
 FlorDB fits in.